Hackndo/en.hackndo.github.io/_posts/2019-03-08-service-principal-name.md

 [![SPN MapListpings](/assets/uploads/2019/03/SPNListUsersPowershell.png)](/assets/uploads/2019/03/SPNListUsersPowershell.png)

-This request will come in handy for an attack that we will describe in another article, **Kerberoasting**.
+This request will come in handy for an attack that we will describe in another article, [Kerberoasting](/kerberoasting/).

 ## Conclusion